webpack/webpack/README.md

 * more polyfills for node.js buildin modules, but optional
 * `require("webpack/require-polyfill.install")` to install for all modules
 * require from protocol `require("http://...")`
-* write an issue if you have more ideas...
+* write it into the wiki if you have more ideas...

 ## License